Moha-AlHanbali/reading-notes/read01.md

 <li> Many online platforms adapted Markdown and are compatible with most of its' functions in some way or another. </li>
 </ul>
 ```
-So, you could only imagine how much time and effort you can save when you're creating an actual piece of serious work.
+So, you could only imagine how much time and effort you could save when you're doing actual work.

 <br>